joefazz/ASCIIpe/README.md

 #ASCIIpe
-A simple maze that runs on the unix terminal
+A simple maze that runs on the unix terminal.

 This is what I came up with for my first year of univerisity coursework.
 It is a randomly generating maze game based on a questionable recursive backtracking algorithm.
 The code is of my own design and